 - Build blended QA teams.
 A reasonable approach to ensure product quality and decrease the risk of failure is to combine internal QA practices with representatives from an IT solution provider.

 As we can see, the importance of the QA engineer in the software development life cycle is quite conspicuous.
 Despite this, there are still companies that see testers as low-skill specialists responsible solely for searching for bugs after the development phase is over.
 However, recent trends demonstrate that many companies adopt the best quality assurance practices and widen the responsibility of test engineers by turning them into product quality experts.
 The efficiency of this approach is demonstrated in the final quality of the released product and the level of customer satisfaction.
-What is your opinion about the QA engineer’s role in the team?
+What is your opinion about the QA engineer’s role in the team and why QA is important?
 We would be happy to hear from you in the comments below.